dheijl/swyh-rs/README.md

 - Kef Wireless LS50 II (thanks @Turbomortel via Twitter)
 - Xbox 360, using Foobar2000 and entering the streaming url in foo_upnp (thanks @instinctualjealousy)
 - iEast Audiocast M5 using the WAV format header (thanks @Katharsas)

-but will probably support any streamer that supports the OpenHome or AVTransport (DLNA) protocol.
+but any OpenHome/DLNA streamer that supports FLAC will probably work (since version 1.4.0).

 If a device supports both OpenHome and DLNA, the OpenHome endpoint is used, and the DLNA AVTransport endpoint is ignored.

 I wrote this because I a) wanted to learn Rust and b) SWYH does not work on Linux, does not work well with Volumio (push streaming does not work), and has a substantial memory leak in the ancient Intel .Net UPNP/DLNA library it uses.

-Music is streamed in uncompressed 16 bit LPCM format (audio/l16, audio/L24,  or optionally audio/wav with an "infinite length" WAV header) with the sample rate of the music source (the chosen audio output device, I personally use VBAudio HiFi Cable Input).
+Music is streamed with the sample rate of the music source (the chosen audio output device, I personally use VBAudio HiFi Cable Input).
-Since version 1.3.5 there is also support for streaming in in !uncompressed PCM WAV file format in case your renderer does not support "naked" uncompressed PCM streams.
+Supported audio streaming formats:
+    - uncompressed 16 bit LPCM format (audio/l16)
+    - audio/wav (16 bit) with an "infinite length" WAV header, available since version 1.3.5
+    - FLAC 16 bit or 24 bit (lossless, with the lowest compression mode for performance and latency reasons), available since 1.4.0
-Note that libsndfile based renderers may not be able to decode the WAV format if they do not open the stram as a "pipe", because the stream is not "seekable".
+Note that libsndfile based renderers may not be able to decode the WAV format, because the stream is not "seekable".

 Audio is captured using the excellent Rust cpal (<https://github.com/RustAudio/cpal>) library.
 Fltk-rs (<https://github.com/MoAlyousef/fltk-rs>) is used for the GUI, as it's easy to use, is small, is cross-platform, is fast and works well.

 Tested on Windows 10 and on Ubuntu 20.04 with Raspberry Pi/Hifi-Berry based Volumio devices.
 I don't have access to a Mac, so I don't know if this also works.

-Because it is written in Rust it uses almost no resources (CPU usage barely measurable, Ram usage around or below 3 MB).
+Because it is written in Rust it uses almost no resources (CPU usage barely measurable, Ram usage around or below 4 MB).

 ### Where to get it and how to install